Rungus people: Background history and origin

 in Sabah, with their culture revolves around rice; however, coconut and banana groves provide cash income.
 Women weave cloth on backstrap looms, and make containers from vine or beadwork.
 Rungus modern society have now work in town, with many have abandoned the communal life of the longhouse.
+Within the federation of Malaysia, the Rungus are considered as one of Sabah Bumiputeras.